SilkeAllmannLab/gwas/README.md

-# From SNPs to phenotype using Random Forest
+# From SNPs to phenotype

-A pipeline to relate Single Nucleotide Polymorphisms (SNPs) to a continuous phenotype using a Random Forest approach from the `MUVR` package.
-It is meant to perform a similar analysis as Genome Wide Analysis (GWAS) using genetic variant (Variant Call Format) and phenotype information.
-Yet, it brings the power and accuracy of the Machine Learning Random Forest approach.
+A pipeline to relate Single Nucleotide Polymorphisms (SNPs) to a continuous phenotype using either a Random Forest approach from the `MUVR` package or a canonical GWAS pipeline from `RAINBOWR`.

+Both methods will perform a Genome Wide Analysis (GWAS) using genetic variant (Variant Call Format) and phenotype information.

 <!-- MarkdownTOC autolink="true" levels="1,2,3" -->